Rhine campaign of 1796: Moreau's retreat

 Moreau began retreating on 19 September.
 By the 21st the Army of Rhine and Moselle reached the river Iller.
 On 1 October, the Austrians attacked, only to be repulsed by a brigade under Claude Lecourbe.
 On 2 October, Latour's army was deployed in a weak position with the river Riss behind it.
 Moreau ordered Desaix's left wing to attack Latour's right, commanded by Siegfried von Kospoth.
 At the same time, Moreau attacked with 39,000 troops, defeated Latour's 24,000 men in the Battle of Biberach.

 Moreau wanted to retreat through the Black Forest via the Kinzig river valley, but Nauendorf blocked that route.
 Instead, Saint-Cyr's column led the way over the Höllenthal, breaking through the Austrian net at Neustadt and reaching Freiburg im Breisgau on 12 October.
 Moreau's supply trains took a route down the river Wiese to Hüningen.
 The French general wanted to reach Kehl farther down the Rhine, but by this time Charles was barring the way with 35,000 soldiers.
 For his trains to get away, Moreau needed to hold his position for a few days.
 The Battle of Emmendingen was fought on 19 October, the 32,000 French losing 1,000 killed and wounded plus 1,800 men and two guns captured.
 The Austrians sustained 1,000 casualties out of 28,000 troops engaged.
-Beaupuy and Wartensleben were both killed.
 There was some fighting on the 20th, but when Charles advanced on 21 October the French were gone.

 Moreau sent Desaix's wing to the west bank of the Rhine at Breisach and, with the main part of his army, offered battle at Schliengen.
 Saint-Cyr held the low ground on the left near the Rhine while Ferino defended the hills on the right.
 Charles hoped to turn the French right and trap Moreau's army against the Rhine.
 In the Battle of Schliengen on 24 October, the French suffered 1,200 casualties out of 32,000 engaged.
 The Austrians counted 800 casualties out of 36,000 men.
 The French held off the Austrian attacks but retreated the next day and recrossed to the west bank of the Rhine on 26 October.
 In the south, the French held two east-bank bridgeheads.
 Moreau ordered Desaix to defend Kehl while Ferino and Abbatucci were to hold Hüningen.